robban79/game_service/README.md

 A simple REST API server made with flask

-## Dependencies:
+## Dependencies
 Flask, Flask-RESTful, pyOpenSSL

 ## Usage
+Run chat_server.py, Note/Warning: Default starts in debug mode, no ssl and broadcast.
-Run 10.0.2.2: port, 5000 to get hold of localhost on your device
+Setup client to 10.0.2.2: port, 5000 to get hold of localhost on your device

 ### Add user
 POST: /user/{name: "Your game name"}